This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 I turned to help Kalyra put her snorkel on and she started to have one of those meltdowns.
 The snorkel wasn’t on to her liking and so the frustration began to vent as wails.
 She would not listen to my calm, sage advice.

-One by one, the others on the boat slipped in the water and started swimming.
+One by one, the others on the boat slipped in the warm Australian waters and started swimming.
 Soon, we were left on our own.

 Holding hands we counted to three and slipped in.